yanxu2021/ApartmentUs1/Challenge 4 - Main UI.md

 # Challenge 4 - Main UI
-Implement your main UI pages in your single page application and use data mocks to work with real data, but without the complexity of API integration.
+Implement main UI pages in the single page application and use data mocks to work with real data, but without the complexity of API integration.

-We are going to combine what we've learned about Devise with what we've learned about React to build a React application that offloads authentication responsibilities to Devise.
-- Passing content from Devise to the React components
+- Passing content from Devise to the React components(将内容从 Devise 传递给 React 组件)
-- Differentiating the React pages from the Devise forms
+- Differentiating the React pages from the Devise forms(将 React 页面与 Devise 表单区分开来)

 ## 1. React Component View
 Add a view and add React component.
 In addition to rendering the "App" component in the view, we can pass information from Rails into React.
 Here we want to pass information down from Devise into our React App: